Kalidasa: Period

 Several ancient and medieval books state that Kālidāsa was a court poet of a king named Vikramāditya.
 A legendary king named Vikramāditya is said to have ruled from Ujjain around the 1st century BCE.
 A section of scholars believe that this legendary Vikramāditya is not a historical figure at all.
 There are other kings who ruled from Ujjain and adopted the title Vikramāditya, the most notable ones being Chandragupta II (r.
 380 CE – 415 CE) and Yaśodharman (6th century CE).

 The most popular theory is that Kālidāsa flourished during the reign of Chandragupta II, and therefore lived around the 4th-5th century CE.
 Several Western scholars have supported this theory, since the days of William Jones and A. B. Keith.
 Modern western Indologists and scholars like Stanley Wolpert also support this theory.
 Many Indian scholars, such as Vasudev Vishnu Mirashi and Rāma Gupta, also place Kālidāsa in this period.
 According to this theory, his career might have extended to the reign of Kumāragupta I (r.
 414 – 455 CE), and possibly, to that of Skandagupta (r.
 455 – 467 CE).

 The earliest paleographical evidence of Kālidāsa is found in a Sanskrit inscription dated c.
 473 CE, found at Mandsaur's Sun temple, with some verses that appear to imitate Meghadūtam Purva, 66; and the Ṛtusaṃhāra V, 2–3, although Kālidāsa is not named.
 His name, along with that of the poet Bhāravi, is first mentioned the 634 CE Aihole inscription found in Karnataka.

-Theory of multiple Kālidāsas
+Works

+Palm-leaf manuscript cover illustrated with scenes from Kalidasa’s Shakuntala play, circa 12th century.

+17th-century manuscript copy of Kalidasa's Raghuvamsa.

+A large number of Sanskrit works are attributed to Kalidasa, but based on literary analysis, most modern scholars believe that only the following works can be attributed to him: